titoo-dev/okani-survey/README.md

 The application uses two main models:

-1. **Survey** - Stores all survey responses with comprehensive fields for each process stage
+1. **Survey** - Stores all survey responses with comprehensive fields for each process
 2. **Descriptor** - Manages dropdown options and form field values

 See `prisma/schema.prisma` for the complete schema.